mbhagat13/Image-Processing/README.md

 To see the validity of any function, open the corresponding main file in MATLAB and run the section which has the desired function.

-Note: Lab 1 has a seperate main file titled ELEAssignment1Bonus.m
+Note: Lab 1 has an additional main file titled ELEAssignment1Bonus.m for the bonus questions.